alex0000-ops/Cybersecurity-of-AI/pages/Evasion attack.md

   mean-squared error or categorical cross-entropy) with respect to the input image and then uses the sign of the gradients to create a *new image* (i.e., the adversarial image) that *maximizes* the loss.
 - **The result is an output image that, according to the human eye, looks *identical *to the original, but makes the neural network make an *incorrect prediction!*** [zdroj](https://pyimagesearch.com/2021/03/01/adversarial-attacks-with-fgsm-fast-gradient-sign-method/)
+- How FGSM Works

+  Tocomprehend the mechanics of the Fast Gradient Sign Method (FGSM), let’s break down the key steps with mathematical expressions.
+- **Computing the Gradient: **Let *x* be the input data, *y* the true label, and *J(θ,x,y)* the loss function of the model with parameters *θ*.
+The gradient *∇ₓJ(θ,x,y)* is computed as*∇ₓJ(θ,x,y) = ∂x/∂J.*
+- **Generating the Adversarial Example: **The perturbation δ is calculated by taking the sign of the gradient. i.e. *δ = ϵ⋅sign(∇ₓJ(θ,x,y))*, where *ϵ *is the constant controlling the magnitude of the perturbation.
+- **Updating the Input: **The adversarial example *xₐₑ* is created by adding the perturbation to the original i.e. *xₐₑ = x + δ*

+  Putting it all together, the adversarial *xₐₑ*example is crafted to maximize the loss, causing misclassification while ensuring the perturbation is small enough to remain imperceptible. [zdroj](https://medium.com/@zachariaharungeorge/a-deep-dive-into-the-fast-gradient-sign-method-611826e34865)
 - ![image.png](../assets/image_1755707089154_0.png) [zdroj]({{video https://www.youtube.com/watch?v=oZYgaD004Dw}})
 - ![image.png](../assets/image_1755707276957_0.png) [zdroj]({{video https://www.youtube.com/watch?v=oZYgaD004Dw}})
 -